fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 ###Note

-That\'s not as bad as it might seem.
+That's not as bad as it might seem.
 On one side, the distribution toward the nodes of the cluster is performed in parallel, so the overhead does not grow linearly with the number of nodes.
 On the other side, the replication is usually limited to two or three replicas at the